The Neighborhood (TV series): Critical response

-The series has been met with a mixed to negative response from critics upon its premiere, often citing bad character writing and mishandling of the current social environment as the main factors.
-On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 24% with an average rating of 4.31 out of 10, based on 17 reviews.
-The website's critical consensus reads, "While the show's likable cast has potential, poor attempts at cultural commentary and weak characterizations leave The Neighborhood stuck in a creative dead end."
-Metacritic, which uses a weighted average, assigned the series a score of 50 out of 100 based on 8 critics, indicating "mixed or average reviews".
+The series has been met with a mixed-to-negative response from critics upon its premiere, often citing bad character writing and mishandling of the current social environment as the main factors.
+On the review aggregation website Rotten Tomatoes, the first season holds an approval rating of 24%, with an average rating of 4.3/10 and based on 17 reviews.
+The website's critical consensus reads: "While the show's likable cast has potential, poor attempts at cultural commentary and weak characterizations leave The Neighborhood stuck in a creative dead end."
+Metacritic, which uses a weighted average, assigned the season a score of 50 out of 100 based on 8 critics, indicating "mixed or average reviews".

 Ratings

 Home media

 CBS Home Entertainment released the complete first season on DVD on August 4, 2020.
 The second season was released on December 1, 2020.
 The third season was released on July 27, 2021.
+The fourth season was released on July 19, 2022.
+The fifth season was released on July 25, 2023.

 Other appearances

-Calvin and Tina appeared in the Bob Hearts Abishola episode "Compress to Impress" which aired March 14, 2022.
+Calvin (Cedric the Entertainer) and Tina (Tichina Arnold) appeared in the Bob Hearts Abishola S3 episode "Compress to Impress", which aired on March 14, 2022.

+Spin-offs

+On May 6, 2024, it was reported that a spin-off of The Neighborhood had been picked up by Paramount+ with the title Crutch, introducing Tracy Morgan as the new character of Francois "Crutch" Crutchfield, Calvin's cousin.
+All eight episodes of the series were released on November 3, 2025.

+On January 17, 2025, it was announced that a second spin-off focused on Malcolm and Marty with McKinney and Spears reprising their roles was in the works.
+In April 2025, it was reported that the spin-off would not be moving forward at CBS.
+The Season 7 finale was intended as a possible backdoor pilot for the series, showing the brothers as they move from Pasadena to Venice.